XedDexTools/xed-solana-metadata/README.md

 - Centralized gatekeepers extract value from the Solana ecosystem

 ### The Solution
-**XED Metadata is completely FREE.** We handle the $2.56 terminal fee so you don't have to pay $300/update.
+**XED Screener is completely FREE.** We handle the $2.56 terminal fee so you don't have to pay $300/update.

 - ✅ **FREE** access (we cover the terminal cost)
 - ✅ **Permissionless** — no gatekeepers, direct on-chain registration